avanshh99/ethos-hackathon/README.md

 The result folder contains codeFormer_result and gfpgan_result respectively.
 [result/gfpgan_result/cmp](result/gfpgan_result/cmp) and [result/coderformer_result/compare](result/codeformer_result/compare) contains side by side comparison of extracted and enhanced image

+## Added Features

+Real-Time Monitoring:
+Implemented real-time monitoring using OpenCV2 and the face_recognition library.
+This allows the system to detect and recognize faces in real-time from live video feeds or pre-recorded videos.

+Vector Database for Face Recognition:
+Integrated a vector database for face recognition to detect and identify suspects from a pre-existing database.
+If the person is known, the system flags the match and provides relevant information.

+3D Face Reconstruction (3DDFA-V3):
+Added 3D face reconstruction using 3DDFA-V3, where the system can construct a 3D mesh of the detected face.
+By using RetinaFace for enhanced image processing, users can view the 3D model of the face in a 360-degree view.

+UI/UX (Facial-Police):
+Developed a user-friendly UI/UX platform called "Facial-Police" that facilitates the reconstruction of faces from CCTV footage or other video scenarios.
+The interface allows seamless access, making it easy for users to upload footage, reconstruct faces, and analyze results without hassle.

 ### Extracted Frame

 <img src="https://cdn.discordapp.com/attachments/1284411927115595786/1289821731502161962/frame_0_1.jpg?ex=66fa3798&is=66f8e618&hm=98147268bab760d8c16d128d9785b3bf6224fe15ac94aedcf97c17b4a411a8ee&" alt="Extracted Frame" width="400"/>